Last reviewed: 15/06/25

 2) Under 16’s must be accompanied by a ticket holder over 18.

-Wristbands, to write a mobile number on for children 12 and under in case they get lost or separated from their guardian, will be available from the wristband exchanges area at the event entrance.
+5) Wristbands, to write a mobile number on for younger children in case they get lost or separated from their guardian,

 1) the Organisers reserves the right to evict a customer without refund, and/or refuse admission.
 Contact us for more information.

-2) You may be body/bag searched at the entrances, on the site or when leaving.
+2) Bag searches are a condition of entry.
+You may also be body/bag searched during your visit on the event site or when leaving.

 4) Any person carrying illegal items or carrying out illegal activity will be given to the Police and refused entry.